Best ways to spend travel money in Southeast Asia: Debit and prepaid cards

 Exchange cash

 It’s best to get the currency of the destination you’re visiting.
 Pounds can be easily changed to the local currency in tourist centres and international airports throughout the region.
-In Cambodia and Burma, and to a lesser extent Laos, where US dollars are the currency of the street, you’ll get the local currency in change when you pay with US dollars.
+In Cambodia and Myanmar, and to a lesser extent Laos, where US dollars are the currency of the street, you’ll get the local currency in change when you pay with US dollars.

 • Tip: If you have the opportunity to withdraw US dollars from an ATM, get some extra cash to use throughout the region as you travel to different countries.